BodeTechlead/DxRicheditLoadingKeepsSpinningFileListsettings/README.md

-# DxRicheditAlignment
+# BootstrapRichEdit FileListSettings

-## BootstrapRichedit Toolbar
+## setting FileListSettings in Load or Init

 When setting FileListSettings.View of the BootstrapRichEdit in Page Load or Init you cant load the files.
 Loading keeps spinning.